Aberlleiniog Sculpture Trail

 Diolch - Thank you

-The Aberlleiniog Sculpture Trail is funded by the Sustainable Development Fund, a Welsh Government initiative on the Isle of Anglesey ‘Area of Outstanding Natural Beauty’ (AONB)
+The Aberlleiniog Sculpture Trail receives core funding from the Sustainable Development Fund, a Welsh Government initiative on the Isle of Anglesey ‘Area of Outstanding Natural Beauty’ (AONB).

 Thanks also to the Seiriol Alliance Fund (via Medrwn Môn) who supported our audio tour and participation in the Anglesey Open Studios event.